Understanding CMD and ENTRYPOINT Differences in Docker

 CMD & ENTRYPOINT working together

-As observed in the above image, the output of the command is default ENTRYPOINT instrutions followed by CMD given in Dockerfile.
+As observed in the above image, the output of the command is default ENTRYPOINT instructions followed by CMD those given in the Dockerfile.
 Now let's try to pass some parameters and see the changes.

 docker run entrypoint-cmd @abhinavd26